fastoch/Networking/IPv4_addressing.md

 - 172.16.0.0 to 172.31.255.255 (172.16/12 prefix)
 - 192.168.0.0 to 192.168.255.255 (192.168/16 prefix)

+In brief, **NAT** (network address translation) will translate one of these IP addresses to a publicly
+routable address when traversing a router (our local Internet gateway).

 >[!note]
 >RFCs or Requests For Comments are formal documents from the IETF (Internet Engineering Rask Force).
 >A final version of an RFC will become an Internet standard.

+---

+## Link-Local Addresses

+**RFC3927** - May 2005
+Automatic Private IP Address (APIPA) - only works on Microsoft Windows operating systems.
+It's used when a PC is configured for DHCP but no DHCP servers are available.
+Allows 2 computers in the same LAN to communicate when there are no DHCP servers available.
+- range: 169.254.0.0/16
+- no manual configuration required
+- host randomly generate the host specific portion of the address
+- Be aware that this address range is not routable, it's only for communication within the local link.

+---

+## Subnet Masks
+used to determine which part of an IP address is the network portion and which part is the host portion.

+This allows a local machine to determine whether the device it wants to communicate with is:
+- on a remote network and thus can be reached via a default gateway
+- on the local subnet and therefore does not require the use of a default gateway

+The network portion in a subnet mask consists of contiguous ones starting from the left hand side.
+The host portion in a subnet mask consists of contiguous zeros starting from the right hand side.

+---

+## Discontiguous Network Mask

+Cisco and most network vendors do not support discontiguous subnet masks.
+"Discontiguous" means that ones and zeros are mixed, they're not grouped together.

+Subnets masks must start with contiguous binary ones and end with contiguous zeros.

+---

+### CIDR Notation